Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Teeth Cleaning

-Toothbrushing won’t be comfortable for your cat initially, so it’s essential to gradually get your cat used to it.
+Toothbrushing will not be comfortable for your cat initially, so it’s essential to gradually get your cat used to it.
 You can start by using a cotton swab and getting your cat acclimated to the taste of the toothpaste and the feeling of something running along its teeth.
 Once your cat gets used to this, you can switch to using a larger toothbrush.

 It’s also important to keep up with routine wellness exams.
 Veterinarians can determine when your cat needs a teeth cleaning appointment during routine exams.